Walker County Georgia Genealogy Records Available to Members

 - Walker County Map.

 On the morning of September 19, 1863, the Army of the Cumberland began its race for Chattanooga flanked by the army of General Bragg.
 The race continued all day long.
-Aiken's regiment was ordered by General Rosecran to take its position in a field southeast of Widow Glenn's house.
+Aiken's regiment was ordered by General Rosecrans to take its position in a field southeast of Widow Glenn's house.
 During that time they skirmished with the Confederate line and captured a prisoner west of the LaFayette road. " The prisoner was brought immediately to me.
 He was a Virginia boy, badly frightened at first, but he soon told me that he belonged to Longstreet's corps from the Virginia Army, and detailed to me how he came by cars, where they disembarked, and how they marched to the battlefield.
-I took the prisoner, the first one captured from Longstreet's corps, to General Rosecrans at his then headquarters at Widow Glenn's house, and told him that I had a prisoner from Longstreet's corps, when Rosecrans flew into a passion, denounced the little boy as a liar, declared that Longstreet's corps was not there.
-The little boy prisoner was so frightened that he would not speak a word.
-In sorrow I turned away, and joined my regiment.
-Rosecrans found out that Longstreet's corps was there."
+I took the prisoner, the first one captured from Longstreet's corps to General Rosecrans at his then headquarters at Widow Glenn's house, and told him that I had a prisoner from Longstreet's corps, when Rosecrans flew into a passion, denounced the little boy as a liar, declared that Longstreet's corps was not there.
+The little boy prisoner was so frightened that he would not speak a word. "